mahajrod/MAVR/README.md

 mamba install -c mahajrod routoolpa mavr
 ```

-or clone this and RouToolPa's repositories, add them to the PYTHONPATH environment variable and install all the dependencies
+or clone this and RouToolPa's repositories, add them to the PYTHONPATH environment variable and install all the dependencies manually.